-With mobile overtaking desktop as the world’s preferred search platform, Google’s Android operating system becomes ever more valuable; Android enjoys roughly 75% of global market share, and Google is the default search engine for Android — a key point in the U.S. government’s antitrust lawsuit.
+With mobile slowly but surely overtaking desktop as the world’s preferred search platform, Google’s Android operating system has become ever more valuable; Android enjoys roughly 70% of global market share, and Google is the default search engine for Android — that’s simultaneously a key part of Alphabet’s business, and a key point in the U.S. government’s antitrust lawsuit.

-YouTube, Gmail, Google Play, Pixel phones, Google Home smart speakers, Google Cloud and the company’s expanding hardware business are a few of the big-name products supplementing Alphabet’s bottom line alongside the search engine; in fact, given macroeconomic headwinds, these side businesses may soon become more important than ever.
+But Alphabet’s main business segment, Google Services, isn’t just the search platform: YouTube, Gmail, Google Play, Pixel phones, Google Home smart speakers and the company’s expanding hardware business are a few of the big-name products supplementing Alphabet’s bottom line.
+In fact, given macroeconomic headwinds, these side businesses may soon become more important for Alphabet than ever.

-As for Other Bets, it accounted for an immaterial 0.4% of Alphabet’s overall revenue last quarter and lost a disproportionate amount of money doing so.
-In the third quarter of 2020, Other Bets posted $178 million in revenue and an operating loss of $1.1 billion.
-This is where some of the wacky yet potentially huge long-term projects live, such as Google Fiber, the Waymo self-driving car unit, anti-aging research outfit Verily, a network of internet-beaming balloons and a drone delivery unit.
+As for Other Bets, the segment accounted for an immaterial 0.3% of Alphabet’s overall revenue last quarter and lost a disproportionate amount of money doing so.
+The segment posted $196 million in revenue and an operating loss of $1.13 billion.
+This is where some of the wacky yet potentially huge long-term projects live, such as Google Fiber, the Waymo self-driving car unit, anti-aging research outfit Verily, and a drone delivery unit.

 Pros to Buying GOOG Stock

-2020 has been a difficult year for many businesses, and the first thing companies do when money gets tight is cut their advertising budgets — that’s bad news for the biggest advertising platform in the world.
+2020 was a difficult year for many businesses, and the first thing companies do when money gets tight is cut their advertising budgets — that’s bad news for the biggest advertising platform in the world.

-But this quarter the company bounced back better than anyone had expected thanks to a rebound in advertising revenue.
-In the third quarter of 2020, Alphabet brought in $38.01 billion in revenue after removing traffic acquisition costs, a 14% increase over the same quarter last year.
-The vast majority of this gain came from advertising revenue, which grew to $37.1 billion from $33.8 billion during the same period last year.
+But in the fourth quarter, the company bounced back better than ever thanks to a rebound in advertising revenue.
+Alphabet brought in $56.9 billion in revenue, an impressive 23% increase over the same quarter last year — made all the more impressive considering that revenue had risen 17% year over year in the fourth quarter of 2019.
+The vast majority of this quarter’s gain came from advertising revenue, which grew to $46.2 billion from $37.9 billion during the same period last year.

 The second pro to owning GOOG stock, aside from its big-time search engine cash cow and exceptional brand, is the company’s investment in diversification.
-Its portfolio of products ranges from self-driving cars to YouTube, and from artificial intelligence to cloud and voice search.
+Its portfolio of products ranges from self-driving cars and YouTube to and artificial intelligence and voice search.

 At this point, advertisers who aren’t shifting more of their budget to online video platforms are simply missing out.